New here? Start with the complete side hustle guide →

 6. Click Convert account and follow the prompts

-Pinterest will ask you a few questions about your business type and goals — just answer honestly.
-None of it affects your account setup in any meaningful way.
+Pinterest will ask a few questions about your business type and goals — just answer honestly.
+None of it changes your setup in any meaningful way.

-Your existing boards, pins, and followers carry over.
+Your existing boards, pins, and followers all carry over.
 Nothing gets lost.

 Option 2: Create a Fresh Pinterest Business Account

-If you don’t have a personal account, or you want to keep your personal and business accounts separate, you can create a new business account directly.
+If you don’t have a personal account, or you’d rather keep personal and business separate, you can create a new business account directly.

 Here’s how: